 ‘Reacher’ Season 1: Ending Explained

-At the diner, Finley revealed to Jack that he was returning to Boston and had decided to stop running from the past.
+At the diner, Finley revealed to Reacher that he was returning to Boston and had decided to stop running from the past.
 He adopted the dog and named it Jack because Jack was apparently using his last name, Reacher, more.
-Before leaving, Finley ordered the peach pie for Jack, which he had been trying to taste for a long time.
+Before leaving, Finley ordered the peach pie for Reacher, which he had been trying to taste for a long time.

 “Reacher” is a 2022 action-thriller television series developed by Nick Santora based on a character created by Lee Child.
 It is streaming on Amazon Prime Video.